Zeegar/FeatureFile2Fibery/README.md

    python Gherkin2Fibery.py <feature_file_path>
    ```

+5. After the script checks the formatting and parses the feature file, it will prompt you to confirm whether you want to continue and write the CSV file.
+Type `yes` to proceed or `no` to cancel the operation.

 ### Configuration Management

 The script now uses a `Config` class to manage file paths and command-line arguments.
 This class is defined in the `config.py` file.